Museum of early consumer electronics and 1st achievements

 Pinhole camera and ejector seats.

-This letter was sent to us with the "JP Twin
+This letter was sent to us with the "VP Twin

 " Camera above and was so interesting it is included for you to read.